Duplicate Suppression vs Duplicate Reduction: What’s Best for Local SEO?

 The duplicate listing may also cannibalize the ranking strength of the correct listing, meaning that rather than the ranking strength being concentrated into one single listing it is now being distributed between the two.
 At this point, not only is the search engine dividing the ranking strength between two listings, but actively punishing both listings for causing confusion.

-Splits Customer Reviews – 93% of customers read online reviews to determine if a business is good or not and 13% of Google’s local search ranking factors is attributed to review signals.
+Splits Customer Reviews – 93% of customers read online reviews to determine if a business is good or not and 13% of Google’s local search ranking factors are attributed to review signals.
 At a time when a single review could be the difference between a customer choosing you or your competitor, every review matters.

 When it comes to tackling the duplicate problem, there are often two schools of thought: Duplicate suppression and Duplicate Reduction.